ARCHER2-HPC/archer2-docs/docs/data-tools/gitlab-ci.md

 | `--qos`             | `SLURM_qos`           |
 | `--exclusive`       | `SLURM_exclusive`     |

+!!! note
-> **Note:** only strings can be passed as a variable reliably, so make sure to use double quotes (`"`) around `TRUE`/`FALSE`, and `00:02:00` for example or they won't be interpreted properly.
+    Only strings can be passed as a variable reliably, so make sure to use double quotes (`"`) around `TRUE`/`FALSE`, and `00:02:00` for example or they won't be interpreted properly.

 #### Example repository
-The repository at https://git.ecdf.ed.ac.uk/slemaire/cse-ci-tests serves can be used as an example for building an application and running it on the compute node.
+The repository at https://git.ecdf.ed.ac.uk/slemaire/cse-ci-tests can be used as an example for building an application and running it on the compute node.